As You Like It: Gender

+Other scholars have noted that the ending reconfirms and further entrenches patriarchal values.
+Kay Stanton, for example, argues that both Orlando and Rosalind have a nostalgia for the benevolent patriarchy of the past.
+She also notes the Celia, a character who alternatively images a world run by female solidarity, is entirely silent during act 5.

 Religious allegory

 University of Wisconsin professor Richard Knowles, the editor of the 1977 New Variorum edition of this play, in his article "Myth and Type in As You Like It", pointed out that the play contains mythological references in particular to Eden and to Hercules.

 Music and songs

 As You Like It is known as a musical comedy because of the number of songs in the play.
 There are more songs in it than in any other play of Shakespeare.
 These songs and music are incorporated in the action that takes place in the forest of Arden, as shown below: